Bhimjee Parikh

-Bhimji Parekh or Bhimji Parikh (1610–1680) was an Indian businessman.
+Bhimji Parekh or Bhimji Parikh (1610–1686) was an Indian businessman.
 He was born in 1610 in Surat.
 He is remembered today primarily for having introduced the first printing press, to Bombay in 1674–75.
 Bhimji intended to use this printing press for "the common good" of printing "ancient manuscripts" that would be "useful or at least grateful to posterity".

 Life

 Bhimji Parekh was the son of Tulsidas Parekh.
-At various times Bhimji Parekh worked as a broker for the East India Company, as a money lender, and as a printer.
+At various times, Bhimji Parekh worked as a broker for the East India Company, as a moneylender, and as a printer.
 For services to the company, Parekh was awarded a medal and chain of gold worth 150 shillings in 1683.

 A notable incident in Parekh's life occurred when religious persecution in Surat had become unbearable; he organised and led a boycott by Hindu banias against Aurangzeb.
 Over 800 merchants left Surat en masse.
 The boycott was successful and in December 1669, they returned to Surat upon promises of religious tolerance.
 Not many years later, Parekh would play a central role in the exodus of hundreds of Hindu banias from Surat to Bombay.

 His grandson married a Jain lady.
 Parekh's family then adopted the Jainism.
 Parekh died in 1686 and left two under-aged sons, Vanmalidas and Shankardas, who would play an important part in the business life of Surat.